SuperMakeSomething/diy-stream-deck/README.md

 - Slow Flash RGB LEDs (Optional): https://amzn.to/2Uep7l2
 - 20x20mm Acrylic Squares: https://litko.net/

-(All Amazon links are affiliate links)
+(All Amazon links are affiliate links.)

 ## Conclusion
 Hopefully you found this project useful!
 If you enjoyed this tutorial, consider subscribing to Super Make Something on YouTube [here](https://www.youtube.com/supermakesomething?sub_confirmation=1) for more cool builds!
 If you _really_ liked this tutorial and want to support future projects, you can become a [patron on Patreon](https://www.patreon.com/SuperMakeSomething).